Species Introduction

 Feeding & Nutrition

-Batik Nerite Snails are primarily herbivorous, thriving on a diet rich in algae.
+Batik Nerite Snails are primarily herbivorous, thriving on a diet rich in algae and plant matter.
 They are excellent algae eaters, helping to keep your aquarium clean and free from unsightly algae growth.
-In addition to natural algae, you can supplement their diet with high-quality algae wafers, which are specifically formulated for snails and other herbivores.
-Blanched vegetables, such as zucchini, spinach, and cucumber, are also excellent food sources for these snails.
-It is advisable to feed them every other day, ensuring that any uneaten food is removed to prevent water quality issues.
-Providing a varied diet will not only keep your snails healthy but also enhance their vibrant colors and overall vitality.
+In addition to natural algae, it is beneficial to supplement their diet with high-quality sinking pellets, blanched vegetables such as zucchini or spinach, and specially formulated snail food.
+Feeding should occur 2-3 times a week, ensuring that any uneaten food is promptly removed to maintain water quality.
+Observing their feeding habits will help you gauge their dietary needs and adjust accordingly.
+Remember that while they are efficient algae eaters, providing a varied diet is essential for their overall health and vitality.

 Compatibility Guide